TobleMiner/kernelstuff/modules/nrf24l01/README.md

 # Usage

 To use the modules they have to be set up first.
-I will demonstrate this with two Pis, each with one nRF connected and the driver installed.
+I will demonstrate this with two Pis, each with one nrf connected and the driver installed.

 On the first Pi run as root: